 Our employees range in age and gender and come from many different cultures, traditions and lifestyles.
 It is the diversity of our people that makes our company a great place to work.
 IPL benefits from this variety of perspectives and ideas, experience and capabilities, all of which lead to a greater opportunity for innovation and a better workplace.
-Diversity at IPL is led by the Executive Team, championed by our MD & CEO, and supported by the Company’s Human Resources function.
+Diversity at IPL is led by the Executive Team, is championed by our MD & CEO, and is supported by the Company’s Human Resources function.
 The Board maintains oversight and responsibility for the Diversity Policy and the development and implementation by management of the Diversity strategy.
 The Diversity strategy includes three principles which were established to provide guidance for the Company’s Diversity strategy and its relevant policies, programs and initiatives:

 • Respecting our differences

 • Building a flexible organisation

 Respecting our differences is critical to ensuring that our work places will be free of discrimination and harassment and inclusive of all people, regardless of differences.
 Shaping our future organisation means IPL is continually developing a more diverse workforce, creating business sustainability and strength.
 We also offer workplace flexibility by providing opportunities for working arrangements that accommodate the needs of the Company while balancing the diverse needs of its people at different stages in their careers and lives.

 In order to progress our Diversity Strategy, this year the following initiatives were undertaken:

 • Our Workplace Gender Equality Agency Report was endorsed as fully compliant by the WGEA, as

 in previous years.
 The purpose of the report is to provide an analysis of gender pay equity for IPL’s Australian operations, allowing us to implement strategies to address any identified issues.
 For more detail, see page 3 of our 2018 Corporate Governance Statement;